adi-g15/Mirai/README.md

 ## Deployment

-You can try the deployment available at `adig15.herokuapp.com`, but that is severely limited, in number of calls allowed, but enough to try
+You can try the original repo's deployment available at `https://mirai-projectsakura.herokuapp.com/`, but that is severely limited, in number of calls allowed, but enough to try

 Or deploy your own version ->